 Why it works:

-- Once built, courses can sell indefinitely
+- No limit on enrollments; once built, courses can sell indefinitely

 9. Vending Machines with Inventory Apps